Gets or sets a value indicating whether to use the operating system shell to start the process.

 The WorkingDirectory property behaves differently depending on the value of the property.
 When is true, the WorkingDirectory property specifies the location of the executable.
 If WorkingDirectory is an empty string, it is assumed that the current directory contains the executable.

 When is false, the WorkingDirectory property is not used to find the executable.
 Instead, it is used only by the process that is started and has meaning only within the context of the new process.
-When is false, the FileName property must be a fully qualified path to the executable.
+When is false, the FileName property can be either a fully qualified path to the executable, or a simple executable name that the system will attempt to find within folders specified by the PATH environment variable.